Best Bean-to-Cup Coffee Machine UK 2026

 Choose semi-automatic if: - You want the best possible espresso - The process appeals to you - You're happy spending weeks learning - Quality ceiling matters most

 Neither is objectively better.
 They solve different problems.
+We break this down in much more detail in our bean-to-cup vs manual espresso comparison.

 ---